milesdwilliams15/Teaching/DPR 101/Notes/10_modifying_data_labels_and_notes_pt2.md

 The data comes from the `{peacesciencer}` package, and is similar to what we used last time.
 But there are a few differences.
-The data is at the dyadic or country-pair-year-war level.
-It also provides information about international wars instead of civil wars.
+The data is at the dyadic or country-pair-year level.
+We also calls this *dyad-year* data.
+We need the data to be at the dyad-year level rather than the country-year level because we’re dealing with international wars rather than civil wars.

 We need to do some extra work to make the data ready for analysis.
-Instead of country-pair-year-war level, we just want the data to be for countries per year.
+Instead of country-pair-year level, we just want the data to be for countries per year.
 We’ll fix this below, and along the way we’re going to use the `countrycode()` function from `{countrycode}` to convert the COW codes for countries to their actual country names.